gdbroman/broman.blog/_posts/2020/2021-01-02-this-day-we-start-anew.md

 Today we were given a chance.

-The past is passed; this day we start anew.
+The past is passed and this day we start anew.